 Our search identified two identical randomized controlled trials (RCTs), ULTIMATE I and II, that provide direct evidence on the efficacy, safety, and tolerability of ublituximab versus teriflunomide 14 mg.
 In ULTIMATE I and II, patients were randomized to ublituximab plus oral placebo or oral teriflunomide plus intravenous placebo for a median follow-up of 95 weeks.
 The primary study outcome was ARR.
-There were several secondary and tertiary outcomes related to the measurement of disability progression in the trials: CDP-3, CDP-6, confirmed disability improvement at three and six months (CDI-3 and CDI-6), change in the Multiple Sclerosis Functional Composite score (MSFC), and percent of patients with no evidence of disease activity.
+There were several secondary and tertiary outcomes related to the measurement of disability progression and quality of life in the trials: CDP-3, CDP-6, confirmed disability improvement at three and six months (CDI-3 and CDI-6), change in the Multiple Sclerosis Functional Composite score (MSFC), percent of patients with no evidence of disease activity, change in two patient quality of life assessments, the Multiple Sclerosis Quality of Life-54 (MSQQL-54) and Short Form-36 (SF-36).
 Full definitions on these outcomes can be found in Supplement A1.
-MRI outcomes (gadolinium enhancing lesions per T1-weighted MRI, new or enlarging hyperintense lesions per T2-weighted MRI, and change in brain volume) were explored as secondary endpoints.
+MRI outcomes (gadolinium enhancing lesions per T1-weighted MRI, new or enlarging hyperintense lesions per T2-weighted MRI and change in brain volume) were explored as secondary endpoints.
 Serious adverse events, discontinuation due to adverse events, and commonly reported adverse events were explored to assess the safety profile of ublituximab.